 Michael: I'm busy tomorrow.

 Victor: Yeah, you have been spreading yourself kind of thin lately.
 I was just talking to your waitress, Michelle.
 Great gal.
 She tells me you're getting into real-estate now too. (pause) You're a real wicked skinner you hear that Jimmy?
 I talk to you now I have the FBI crawling all over the place.
 Who's this? (referring to Eddie) Another investor?
-Tell him if he doesn't want the Feds camped out in his backward he should stay the hell away from Jimmy Glen!
+Tell him if he doesn't want the Feds camped out in his backward he should stay the hell away from Jimmy Glynn!

 (Eddie walks out of the club)